petrusmatiros/petrusmatiros/README.md

 I'm Petrus, a young full stack developer looking for the next awesome thing to work on.

 <h2>Facts to know about me</h2>

-* Deep and sophisticated understanding of design, UX and UI.
+* Deep and sophisticated understanding of design, UX and UI

 * Experienced frontend developer

-* passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.
+* Passion for creating seamless and wholistic experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.

 <h2>Skills</h2>